tongpozhang/MoppingRobot/README.md

 The desigined mopping robot aims at not only freeing people's hands, but also making people's lives more convenient.<br>

 # Content
-click here to see our [content page](https://github.com/tongpozhang/MoppingRobot/wiki).
+Click here to see our [content page](https://github.com/tongpozhang/MoppingRobot/wiki).

 # Social Media Links
  [![image2](image/t.jpeg)](http://twitter.com/TongpoZhang)